charcoalyy/netflix-ish/README.md

 # netflix-ish
-modified version of the Canadian Netflix landing page
+remade version of the Netflix landing page